Babar Azam: Other leagues

 In 2016, he was signed by Bangladesh Premier League (BPL) franchise Rangpur Riders, (later renamed as Rangpur Rangers), however due to national duties, he could not participate.
 In 2017, Babar played for Guyana Amazon Warriors in the Caribbean Premier League and Sylhet Sixers in the BPL.
 In 2019, Somerset signed Babar for the 2019 t20 Blast county cricket competition.
 He was the competition's highest run-scorer with 578 runs in 13 matches including four half-centuries and one century and recorded a batting average of 52.54 runs per innings.
 In January 2019, it was announced that he would rejoin Somerset for 12 matches in the 2020 t20 Blast as well as for two first-class matches.
 In August 2020, Somerset confirmed his participation, and was available after fulfilling his national duties.
 On 16 September 2020, in the match against Glamorgan, he registered his career best score of 114 not out off 62 balls and also completed his 5,000 runs in T20s, becoming the third fastest in the world and fastest Asian in terms of innings to achieve the milestone.
 The century against Glamorgan was also the first hit by a batsman in a T20 game at Sophia Gardens.
 He ended the season with 218 runs in 7 matches with an average of 36.33, finishing as team's second highest runs-getter.
 However, Somerset did not qualify for the quarter-finals.
+For the 2025–26 Big Bash League season, Sydney Sixers signed Babar Azam.

+Playing style and technique

+Batting style

+Babar Azam is a right-handed top-order batsman known for his classical technique, balance, and consistency across all formats.
+He is recognised for his composure at the crease and his ability to play both pace and spin effectively.
+Babar usually bats at number three in the top order in limited-overs cricket and at number four in Test cricket, providing stability to Pakistan’s middle order and building long innings against quality bowling attacks.
+His approach emphasizes timing, placement, and rotation of strike rather than power hitting.
+He adapts effectively to different match situations and conditions, blending classical technique with modern shot selection.
+Analysts and former cricketers frequently cite his technical proficiency, temperament under pressure, and consistency as key factors contributing to his success across formats.

+Signature shots

+Babar’s repertoire of shots includes the cover drive, on-drive, flick through midwicket, square cut, pull shot, and late cut, with the cover drive being considered his trademark.
+He frequently rotates strike to maintain a steady scoring rate and punishes loose deliveries with precision.
+His elegant stroke play and shot selection have earned him praise from cricket analysts and former players alike, including Imran Khan and Ricky Ponting.